What to Know Before You Go on Your Weekend Break to London

 🌧️ Rainiest months | 13 rainy days in March and December |

-You can find more than 31,709 holiday homes to rent in London with prices starting at £33 per night.
+You can find more than 53,519 lettings available in London costing upwards of £42 per night.

-Absolutely, over 2% of holiday rentals in London come with a pool.
+Of course, over 3% of holiday homes in London offer a pool.